debuglevel/ansible-playbook-template/documentation/Usage/Deployment.md

 ## Use Ansible

-If you want to run `ansible` or `ansible-playbook` without the convenience wrapper `deploy.sh`, these might be some helpful options:
+Some helpful options:

 * Use `--inventory=` to specify an inventory other than `/ect/ansible/hosts`.
 Multiple inventories are allowed.
-Use `--inventory=localhost,` (note the trailing `,`) to specify a host without an inventory.
+Use `--inventory=localhost,` (note the trailing `,`) to specify a host without using an inventory.
 * Use `--remote-user=user` to use the `user` username to connect via SSH (instead of `$USER`).

 > [!CAUTION]